- All couples are different – some fall pregnant straight sway while others take many months to conceive

 - Ectopic pregnancy is a pregnancy occurring outside of the uterus (usually the fallopian tube) can also cause bleeding and pain.
 Without treatment an ectopic pregnancy can seriously affect your health and future fertility.

-- If you are experiencing bleeding or pain in early pregnancy contact Dr Bishops rooms or the maternity hospital.
+- If you are experiencing bleeding or pain in early pregnancy contact Grace Private on 07 5594 7632 or Gold Coast Private Maternity on 07 5530 0726.

 - During pregnancy your body needs extra vitamins, mineral and nutrients.
 The best way to meet both you and your baby’s nutritional needs is to eat and wide variety of nutritious foods and be as healthy as possible as early as possible.

 - In some individual groups additional supplementation may be necessary.
-We will let you know if you fit in to one of those groups.
+Dr Bishop will let you know if you fit in to one of those groups.

 Most babies are born healthy but there is always risk something can go wrong.
 The risk may be increased for some couples depending on age, lifestyle factors, medical or obstetric history.